Jamaica Center for Arts & Learning |

 JCAL, the only multidisciplinary arts organization in Southeast Queens, serves a population of 920,000 who are considered to be among the most ethnically diverse in the nation.
 The area is home to large numbers of African-, Caribbean-, Latin- and Asian-Americans, as well as a growing community of recent immigrants from countries such as Trinidad and Tobago, Haiti, Guyana, the Dominican Republic, Nigeria and the Philippines.
 Although most of its constituents live within a ten mile radius, people from all over the metropolitan area travel to JCAL.

-Since its founding, the Jamaica Center for Arts & Learning has been committed to offering dynamic educational opportunities for the people of Southeast Queens.
-In particular, JCAL has unmatched experience using arts education programs to reach the at-risk youth in our community.
-JCAL’s comprehensive array of in-school, after-school, and summer arts programs that supplement academic learning and provide young people with opportunities to explore and refine their artistic talents; increase their cultural understanding; and build academic, critical thinking, interpersonal, and cognitive skills.
-From the autistic boy who found his voice and gained a lead role in the production of Othello, to the young lady who developed her portfolio after-school and was admitted to the School of Visual Arts, to the young man who just felt he had found a home, JCAL has impacted the lives of countless young people.
+Since its founding, JCAL has been committed to offering dynamic educational opportunities for the people of Southeast Queens.
+In particular, JCAL has unmatched experience using arts education programming to reach the at-risk youth in our community.
+Our comprehensive array of in-school, after-school, and summer arts programs that supplement academic learning and provide young people with opportunities to explore and refine their artistic talents; increase their cultural understanding; and build academic, critical thinking, interpersonal, and cognitive skills.
+From the autistic boy who found his voice and gained a lead role in the production of Othello, to the young lady who developed her portfolio in an after-school program and was admitted to the School of Visual Arts, to the young man who just felt he had found a home at JCAL, our program have impact the lives of countless young people.